 In hindsight, I'm quite happy with the entire thesis process.
-Sometimes it was a bit intense because I tried combining my thesis with a role as project manager / director at a consultancy organization, and sometimes I spent weeks fixing impossible bugs - the effort of which would not be mentioned anywhere in the resulting paper -, but I could always rely on the excellent feedback and support of Dr. Johan Pouwelse who helped to guide me throughout the entire master-thesis process.
-A special thanks to Martijn de Vos who did not only give feedback on a regular basis, but also helped a lot to polish the final paper and frame it in such a way that it would appeal specifically to the reviewers of the Middleware conference.
+Sometimes it was intense because I combined working on my thesis with a role as project manager / director at a consultancy organization, and sometimes I spent weeks fixing terrible bugs, the effort of which would not be mentioned anywhere in the resulting paper.
+However, I could always rely on the excellent feedback and support of Dr. Johan Pouwelse who helped to guide me throughout the entire master-thesis process.
+A special thanks to Dr. Martijn de Vos who not only gave superb feedback on a regular basis, but also helped a lot to polish the final paper and frame it in such a way that it would appeal specifically to the reviewers of the Middleware conference.
 I would also like to thank Prof. Martha Larson for her excellent feedback on my paper.